 The critical factor in determining excessive snow loads on your roof isn’t the depth of the snow, it’s the weight, says home improvement expert Jon Eakes.

-That’s because wet snow is considerably heavier than dry, fluffy snow.
+That’s because wet snow is a whole lot heavier than dry, fluffy snow.
 In fact, six inches of wet snow is equal to the weight of about 38 inches of dry snow.
+That’s a huge difference!

-The good news is that residential roofs are required by building codes to withstand the heaviest snows for that particular part of the country.
+The good news is that your roof is required by building codes to withstand the heaviest snows for your part of the country.

 “Theoretically, if your roof is built to code, it’s built to support more than the normal load of snow and ice,” says Eakes.

-An indication that the accumulated snow load is becoming excessive is when doors on interior walls begin to stick.
-That signals there’s enough weight on the center structure of the house to distort the door frame.
+Your interior doors are a really good clue.
+If they begin to stick, that signals there’s enough weight on the center structure of the house to distort the door frame (yikes!).

 Ignore doors on exterior walls but check interior doors leading to second-floor bedrooms, closets, and attics in the center of your home.
 Also, examine the drywall or plaster around the frames of these doors for visible cracks.

-Homes that are most susceptible to roof cave-ins are those that underwent un-permitted renovations.
-The improper removal of interior load-bearing walls is often responsible for catastrophic roof collapses.
+Homes that are most susceptible to roof cave-ins are those that underwent sloppy renovations.
+Improper removal of interior load-bearing walls is often responsible for catastrophic roof collapses from snow.

 Most home roofs aren’t readily accessible, making the job dangerous for do-it-yourselfers.